 - It's expensive!

-- The application will only be valid for two years.
+- The application will only be valid for three years.

 - The California Bar requires applicants in California to submit their fingerprints through Live Scan computer scanning process.
 The Bar's Moral Character Determination Application instructions include Live Scan information.